Theo Todman's Web Page - Notes Pages

 - In mid-23Q3 I decided to focus as much as I could on my Thesis, so – temporarily at least – axed all ‘distractions’, including this project.
 However, I’ve decided it’s too important to ignore.
 Read on!

-- I had reduced my time allocated to this project down from 7 hours to 4 hours per week in 25Q3 but only achieved about 70% of this.
+- I had further reduced my time allocated to this project down from 4 hours to 2 hours per week in 25Q4 and only achieved about 90% of this.
 This was partly down to various matters, listed below …

 - The mid-week Bible Study at St. John’s is still in abeyance.

-- In the early part of the Quarter I continued my ‘original language’ Bible-reading – I have been reading through the LXX in Greek and the OT in Hebrew and a second reading through the Greek NT (both of the latter using Bibleworks) at a leisurely pace8 but then intermitted again.
+- I’ve not yet recommenced my ‘original language’ Bible-reading – I had been reading through the LXX in Greek and the OT in Hebrew and a second reading through the Greek NT (both of the latter using Bibleworks) at a leisurely pace8 but then intermitted again.
 I’d got as far as reading 2 Maccabees in the LXX and 1 Kings in the Hebrew.
 For some reason I’ve found the Greek of 2 Corinthians rather difficult (and the text a bit of a rant).

 - This is currently paused until I’ve had time to improve my Hebrew and Greek grammar.
-I’ve been using "Lambdin (Thomas) - Introduction to Biblical Hebrew", but the time is booked to my Languages project.
-Not much this Quarter, though.
+I’ve been using "Lambdin (Thomas) - Introduction to Biblical Hebrew" and "Wenham (John) - The Elements of New Testament Greek", but the time is booked to my Languages project.

 - Further details follow:-